bkumaranbk/Raw-Material-Management-System/README.md

  ```bash
 pyinstaller stockmanager.py --onefile
 ```
-Replace my_icon.ico with your desired icon file.
-The executable file will be generated in the dist directory.

 5. Double-click the generated .exe file to run the Raw Material Inventory Management System.

 # Application Features